cyberbotics/webots-doc/guide/webots-licenses.md

 The Webots licenses comes in three different flavors, including Webots PRO, Webots EDU and Webots MOD.
 They differ by the features and price.
 These different versions are described in this section.
-The features available in the different versions are summarized in .
+The features available in the different versions are summarized in [this table](webots-licenses.md#webots-licenses-summary).

 ### Webots PRO